OpenIPC/openipc.github.io/certified.md

-# Certification page  <!-- markdownlint-disable-line first-line-heading -->
+# Public Certification Registry  <!-- markdownlint-disable-line first-line-heading -->

 ## Trusted Partner

-_OpenIPC Trusted Partner - a mark of trust for your equipment_
+### OpenIPC Trusted Partner Gold

+- As of May 2026, RunCam is in the process of obtaining certification.

+### OpenIPC Trusted Partner Silver

+- As of May 2026, CCDCAM is in the process of obtaining certification.
+- As of May 2026, Anjoy is in the process of obtaining certification.

 ### OpenIPC Trusted Partner Bronze
-_utomatic compatibility verification.

-### OpenIPC Trusted Partner Silver
-_asic security audit._

-### OpenIPC Trusted Partner Gold
-_Fll audit, priority technical support, placement on the project's main page._
+- At the moment, there are no candidates or participants.

 ## Verified Hardware

-_OpenIPC Verified Hardware - equipment tested for compatibility_

-### OpenIPC Verified Ready**
+### OpenIPC Verified Pro

-_Basic compatibility (the device boots up, network and video work)._
+- As of May 2026, RunCam is in the process of obtaining certification.

 ### OpenIPC Verified Full

-_Full compatibility of all interfaces and sensors._
+- At the moment, there are no candidates or participants.

-### OpenIPC Verified Pro
+### OpenIPC Verified Ready

-_An extended report with recommendations for driver improvement._
+- As of May 2026, CCDCAM is in the process of obtaining certification.
+- As of May 2026, Anjoy is in the process of obtaining certification.